Jviraj/Blog/README.md

 ```
 ### ESPNOW

+ESP-NOW is a protocol developed by Espressif, which enables multiple devices to communicate with one another without using Wi-Fi.
+The protocol is similar to the low-power 2.4GHz wireless connectivity that is often deployed in wireless mouses.
+So, the pairing between devices is needed prior to their communication.
+After the pairing is done, the connection is secure and peer-to-peer, with no handshake being required.

-The function `espnowinit()` gets called in app main, which initializes wifi, espnow and to add peer.
+The function `espnowinit()` gets called in app main, which makes the setup for espnow interconnection and to add peers to establish connection between them.

 ```cpp
 void espnowinit(void)
 {